jpmckinney/popit-ruby/README.md

 ## API Examples

-Require the PopIt gem:
+First, require the PopIt gem:

 ```ruby
 require 'popit'
 ```

-Create an API client:
+Then, create an API client for PopIt:

 ```ruby
 api = PopIt.new :instance_name => 'demo'
 ```

-You can pass the options:
+You can pass these options to `PopIt.new`:

 * `:instance_name` the PopIt instance, usually the first part of the domain name
 * `:host_name` the PopIt API's host name – defaults to "popit.mysociety.org"